The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The maxima correlating to the deposited charge are evaluated with an third-order polynomial fit over the full width half maximum.
 The two output parameters of the calibration run are the CalPeak and CalTMax ($t_{\rm peak}$), the height and peaking time of the signal corresponding to an MIP.

 These parameters from local runs (i.e. the noise, the gain from calPeak, and $t_{\rm peak}$) are uploaded on the Conditions Database (see section ~\ref{sec:C4_cdb}) and used to calibrate the strip charge and time, as explained later in section~\ref{sec:C4_strip_reconstruction}. \item The $\mathbf{V_{SEP}}$ \textbf{scan} is used to detect pinholes and determine a \vsep\ setting to be set during physics runs, to compensate for pinholes.
-The maxima of the injected voltage over the internal calibration circuit are sampled at various \vsep\ settings, see also section~\ref{sec:C3_APVDAQ}. \item The \textbf{IV} scan generates current vs. voltage plot for each sensor.
-Since an increasing tendency of the leakage current in the long term suggests degradation of the sensor performance, it is used to track the potential sensor degradation. \end{itemize}
+The maxima of the injected voltage over the internal calibration circuit are sampled at various \vsep\ settings, see also section~\ref{sec:C3_APVDAQ}. \item The \textbf{IV} scan produces a current vs. voltage plot for each sensor.
+Since radiation damage is expected to cause an increase in leakage current, the IV curve measurements are used to monitor degradation of the sensor performance with time. \end{itemize}